xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/product_details.md

 ## Assigning Global Attributes to Products

-After [adding global attributes](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/global/classes_and_attributes.html#adding-global-attributes "Global Attributes Management via Product Details Page") via the **Classes & attributes** section (**Catalog > Classes & attributes**), you need to assign these attributes to specific products.
+After [creating global attributes](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/global/classes_and_attributes.html#adding-global-attributes "Global Attributes Management via Product Details Page") via the **Classes & attributes** section (**Catalog > Classes & attributes**), you need to assign these attributes to specific products.

 Usually all global attributes are automatically assigned to all products in your store (both existing and future ones) right after they are created.
 However, it's necessary to make sure the assigned global attributes are configured properly to be displayed in the storefront.

-To assign and configure a global attribute follow the steps below:
+To assign and configure a global attribute for a product follow the steps below:

 1. In your store's Admin area, locate the product you need to assign a global attribute to, open the product details and click on the **Attributes** tab:
     ![ga-assign-1.png]({{site.baseurl}}/attachments/ref_5ciIjyUn/ga-assign-1.png)